 Electronically created PDFs have images of high quality, embedded text layer and minimal chance of character misinterpretation.
-Auto rotation is not performed for documents with text layers, since it is assumed that the file has been created with correct rotation.

 PDF documents that require a password to open or decrypt are also not supported.
 However, Digitally Signed PDF documents should not cause a problem with extraction and processing, unless there are other underlying issues within the PDF.

 A document may be scanned as an image (JPEG, TIF, PNG) or as a PDF document.
 The accuracy of the OCR will depend on the quality of the scanned document as well as scanner settings.

 If auto rotation is enabled, invoices in landscape or upside down will automatically be rotated correctly in AP Essentials (formerly ReadSoft Online).

 Recommended resolution is at least 300 DPI.
 For Asian languages, like Chinese, at least 400 DPI is required.

 File compression is a type of data compression that creates a smaller version of a file to allow for easier sharing over a network or internet connection.
 Generally, it will have a greater impact on image-based PDFs or image files like JPEGs and PNGs, rather than text-only documents.

 Image compression can be lossy or lossless.
 Lossless is preferred for OCR since it does not affect image quality.
 Lossless is mostly used for TIFF.
 Lossy is mainly used for JPEG and, depending on the method, it may affect OCR results.
 Examples of text with Lossy compression below.
 High compression rates will increase the risk of character misinterpretation.